 In drilling regions like the Permian Basin, where the water needs of fracking have run up against a historic drought, drillers are increasingly turning to brackish groundwater previously thought too expensive to use.

 Most fracking operations use several million gallons of water.
 But with water increasingly scarce and costly around Texas, a few companies have begun using alternative liquids, such as propane.
 Experts say the technology still has far to go.

 The amount of water used in hydraulic fracturing has stirred concerns around Texas, especially as the drought wears on.
-Aware that they are under the spotlight, drillers are testing out recycling and other water-saving techniques.
+Think of it this way: Texas uses more water for fracking than it produces barrels of oil.
+Aware of the spotlight, drillers are testing out recycling and other water-saving techniques.